gfx-rs/wgpu/examples/skybox/README.md

 # skybox

-This animated example demonstrates rendering a skybox.
+This animated example demonstrates oading a Wavefront OBJ model, and rendering it with skybox and simple reflections.
+It hooks up `winit` mouse controls for camera rotation around the model at the center.

 ## To Run